carlhuda/janus/README.md

 functionality to your vim projects.
 You can learn more about it with :help NERDTree.

-**Customizations**: Vimius adds a number of customizations to the core
+**Customizations**: Janus adds a number of customizations to the core
 NERDTree:

 * Use `<Leader>n` to toggle NERDTree